 It is also important to note a few things:

-- Usually the agents will try and convince you that they cannot issue only visas.
+- Usually, the agents will try and convince you that they cannot issue only visas.
 This is not the case and you shouldn’t give up.
 You don’t have to take a package in order to perform Umrah.
 This is where agents make money and they will try and sell you their packages first.

 - A client and a friend recently used one of the agents in the US and it turned out that they received their visas only a day before their flight!
 Apparently many agencies do this in the US and they work on the most urgent cases first.
-For me this is too risky and I would keep contact with the agency.
+For me, this is too risky and I would keep in contact with the agency.
 In the UK I have used Prince Visa and they sent me my visa 2 weeks in advance which was brilliant as it was one less thing to worry about.
-If you are in the UK you can receive 15% discount off your next Umrah visa by quoting ‘MuslimTravelGirl’ when you book with Prince Visa.
+If you are in the UK you can receive 15% discount on your next Umrah visa by quoting ‘MuslimTravelGirl’ when you book with Prince Visa.

-- You don’t have to send your passport more than 3-4 weeks in advance, since your visa countdown starts from the day it is stamped and it’s valid for 30 days or 14 days during Ramadan.
+- You don’t have to send your passport more than 3-4 weeks in advance since your visa countdown starts from the day it is stamped and it’s valid for 30 days or 14 days during Ramadan.

 - Visa prices are very volatile and it really depends on the time of the year.
-During Ramadan they cost £300, which is crazy in my opinion.
-However off peak they should cost £100-150/$200-$300 maximum.
+During Ramadan, they cost £300, which is crazy in my opinion.
+However, off-peak they should cost £100-150/$200-$300 maximum.
 If they quote higher prices then check with other agencies.